Please enter your name, email and zip code below to sign up!

 As is the case in many cities across America, Detroit has its share of economically depressed areas, making access to quality food and shelter more difficult.
 The Bed & Bread Club is just one of many ways in which the Eastern Michigan Division of The Salvation Army strives to provide support for these Detroit communities.

 The Bed & Bread Program is currently in need of more volunteers.
 Volunteers are a vital part of The Bed & Bread Program.
 Your hard work and dedication make it possible for us to assist the most vulnerable in our communities.
 Whether you help a homeless individual get a nourishing meal or a parent out of a job feed their kids, you make a tremendous impact on people who are fighting poverty and children who receive nutrition daily from our trucks.

 Volunteers can either work in the kitchen or on one of our trucks.

 Kitchen: Monday - Sunday from 8:00 a.m. - 11:00 a.m.

 Volunteers will work with Chef Michael Block to make sandwiches that will later be served from the trucks.
 This is a good team building experience as a friendly competition has been created between each group that volunteers.
-The most sandwiches made in the 3-hour time period is 1,400.
+The record for the most sandwiches made in the 3-hour time slot is 1,400.
 Your team members will create a sandwich making system to ensure you can produce as many sandwiches as possible during your shift.